 In This Article

-The marigold is a pretty flower that grew for centuries on the plains of America, from Canada to Argentina.
-It is history that transplanted the tagetes to South Africa and neighboring countries.
-Indeed during the Boer War in 1900 between the British of the New World and the Afrikaners, many horses were brought to the lands of southern Africa.
-By transporting fodder for the animals of America to Africa, the seeds of marigold made their first great journey to spread over the Malagasy, South African and Rwandan lands.
-It is for this reason that these countries are currently the largest producers of this precious marigold!
+Marigold, a charming flower native to the plains of America, has thrived from Canada to Argentina for centuries.
+It was transplanted to South Africa and neighboring countries during the Boer War in 1900 when British forces from the New World and Afrikaners transported horses and fodder to southern Africa.
+As a result, marigold seeds made their way to Madagascar, South Africa, and Rwanda, making these countries the largest producers of this precious flower today.